2iaad/React/README.md

 # What is React?

-React is a JavaScript library used to build user interfaces (UI) — web pages made of small reusable parts called components.
-React is all about "UI = components + state".
+**React is a JavaScript library that supports composability, which means you can create small, reusable pieces of code called components and combine them to build large, scalable, and maintainable web applications.**
+- Each component can manage its own state and UI logic.
+- Components can be nested, meaning small components can be combined into bigger ones.
+- This approach makes your code modular, reusable, and easier to maintain.

 # What is a Component?